patrickstuedi/patrickstuedi.github.io/code.md

 ### Crail Native

 Crail Native is a C++/Python implementation of Crail geared towards fast distributed temporary storage in machine learning worklflows.
-Crail native is compatible with Apache Crail and bridges the storage gap between Java/Scala based data processing frameworks like Spark or Presto, and native machine learning frameworks like Tensorflow or PyTorch.
+Crail native is compatible with Apache Crail and can be used as temporary storage space in job pipelines consisting of different frameworks.
+For instance, in a image recognition model training worklflow a Spark job may be used to pre-process raw image data and store it on Apache Crail, followed by a distributed Tensorflow job running the actual training using Crail Native to access the pre-processed data set.

 ### DiSNI